joseflorescl/PoolManager/README.md

 # PoolManager
-Esta implementación de PoolManager es muy simple de usar.<br>
+This implementation of PoolManager is very simple to use.<br>
 Hace uso de la clase `ObjectPool<>` de Unity.

 Ejemplo de uso del PoolManager: